Current Economic Situation in Singapore

 The healthy relationship between crypto service providers and traditional financial institutions has triggered more adoption.
 The strong presence of traditional financial institutions exploring crypto has led to a robust payment infrastructure supporting crypto-fiat conversion.

-In addition, if you are trading cryptocurrencies as a business, your profits will be subjected to income tax.
+In addition, if you are trading cryptocurrencies as a business, your profits will be subject to income tax.
 This incentive has contributed to the growth in the adoption of cryptocurrencies in Singapore.

 Cryptocurrency Usage in Some Sectors

 Cryptocurrencies are being employed in various sectors in Singapore.
-These includes:
+These include:

 Food Industry/Transportation Sector